muniworth/fp-onboarding/FunctionalProgramming/README.md

 By abstracting out the concept of a monad, we gain the ability to create computations that work for *all* monads.
-The next couple exercises ask you to implement particularly useful such effect-polymorphic functions.
+The next couple exercises ask you to implement particularly useful effect-polymorphic functions.

 ### Exercise ?: "Semicolon"